Exploring the vortex phase diagram of Bogoliubov-de Gennes disordered superconductors: Characterization of the superconducting state in the presence of vortices and disorder

-where $\sigma^2(0)$ is the variance of the order parameter without magnetic field $\Delta(0)$, and $\sigma^2(\phi)$ is the variance of the order parameter in the presence of a magnetic flux $\phi$.
+where $\sigma^2(0)$ is the variance of the order parameter without magnetic flux $\Delta(0)$, and $\sigma^2(\phi)$ is the variance of the order parameter in the presence of a magnetic flux $\phi$.

 From the previous results, we expect that for weak disorder ${\rm cov}(\phi)$ is sensitive to $\phi$ because we observe different transitions in the vortex distribution.
-For strong disorder, vortices position does not change much with disorder so we expect ${\rm cov}(\phi)$ is only weakly dependent on $\phi$.
+For strong disorder, vortices position does not change much with disorder, so we expect ${\rm cov}(\phi)$ is only weakly dependent on $\phi$.
 Numerical results, depicted in Fig.~\ref{Fig:cov}, fully support these qualitative considerations.
-Even for $V=0.5$, ${\rm cov(\phi)}$ is relatively close to one for weak fields $\phi/\phi_0 < 9$ because a vortex lattice is not yet formed so a flux has little effect.
-However, the formation of the vortex lattice at $\phi/\phi_0\sim 16$ reduces drastically the covariance.
+Even for $V=0.5$, ${\rm cov(\phi)}$ is relatively close to the one for weak fields $\phi/\phi_0 < 10$ because a vortex lattice is not yet formed so a flux has little effect.
+However, the formation of vortex lattice at $\phi/\phi_0\sim 16$ reduces drastically the covariance.
 Disorder does not play an important role in this region.
-A further increase in the magnetic field leads to changes in the lattice structure and therefore to a weakening of correlations.
-The decrease rate of ${\rm cov(\phi)}$ is reduced sharply at around $\phi/\phi_0 \geq 25$ which is precisely the region where we stop observing any positional and orientational order in the vortex distribution.
-Eventually, a magnetic field above the upper critical field $H_{c2}$ will break down superconductivity.
+A further increase in the magnetic flux leads to changes in the vortex lattice structure and a further weakening of the correlations described by the covariance.
+The decrease rate of ${\rm cov(\phi)}$ is reduced sharply at around $\phi/\phi_0 \geq 24$ which is precisely the region where we stop observing any positional and orientational order in the vortex distribution.
+A magnetic flux above the critical one will eventually break down superconductivity.
 For stronger disorder, $V \ge 1.0$, the covariance decreases slowly with $\phi/\phi_0$ even for relatively large fields.
 Already for $V =1.5$, which is still on the metallic side of the transition, the covariance is largely insensitive to $\phi/\phi_0$.
-This confirms that in this region the vortices position is closely related to the distribution of the order parameter and not to the strength of the field, namely, the vortices position is controlled by disorder and therefore the covariance does not change much.
+This confirms that in this region the vortices position and the spatial distribution of vortex core are closely related to the distribution of superconducting order parameter and not to the strength of magnetic field, namely, the vortex is controlled by disorder and therefore the covariance does not change much.